Keep Calm, Opt Out, and Carry On

 The relevant provision is s.
 70.1(a), which makes it clear that it applies to a “licensing scheme” in respect to the authorization of acts that fall within the rights granted under s.
 3. This regime allows Access Copyright to file with the Board a proposed licensing scheme in the form of a tariff.
 The Board may approve this licensing scheme (as proposed or with modifications) (s.
 70.15) and upon its approval, “no proceedings may be brought for the infringement of [a copyright] against a person who has paid or offered to pay the royalties specified in an approved tariff” (s.
 70.17).
 That is, users who pay or offer to pay the specified royalties benefit from a statutory license, and as a consequence the collecting society becomes entitled to collect the specified royalties.

 Since s.
 70.1(a) explicitly refers the authorization of acts falling within the exclusive rights under s.
 3, it is clear that it cannot create new rights that copyright owners did not previously have, and since the provision uses the term to licensing it also unlikely that Parliament sought to change the legal meaning of a license, which is a term with a well known meaning.
-In and of itself, a license is a grant by a right-holder of an exclusive use privilege to the licensee.
-It grants the licensee a privilege to do an act that otherwise would be exclusive to the licensor, and immunes the licensee from infringement claims brought by the licensor.
+In and of itself, a license is a grant made by a holder of an exclusive use privilege in an asset.
+It gives the licensee a privilege to do an act that otherwise would be exclusive to the licensor, and immunes the licensee from infringement claims brought by the licensor.
 In and of itself, a license does not and cannot create any obligation on the licensee, because a license is neither a contract nor an enactment.
 As a grant of privilege and immunity it can bind only the grantor, but cannot impose any non-voluntary duty on the grantee.

 It is not uncommon, of course, that the grant of a license is correlated with some duties on licensees.
 Licenses are often granted in the course of, or as part of, contractual relationships, and a “license agreement” may combine a grant of license with contractual obligations.
 Even without a contract, the grant of a license may be conditional upon the performance or acceptance of certain duties by the licensee.
 In such cases, the licensee’s immunity is contingent upon compliance with the conditions.
 However, no duties can be imposed unilaterally on licensees unless licensees voluntarily choose to be bound by these duties.